Nargesmohammadi/Object-Recognition-using-ResNet50/README.md

 ## Dataset

+ The dataset used in this project is taken from the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
 It contains images of various objects such as airplanes, automobiles, birds, cats, deer, dogs, frogs, horses, ships, and trucks.
 The labels for these images are available in the `trainLabels.csv` file.

 ## Code